libp2p/docs/content/concepts/transports/webrtc.md

 ---
 title: "WebRTC"
-description: "WebRTC is a protocol for real-time communication and is used to establish connections between browsers and other applications."
+description: "WebRTC is a protocol for real-time communication and is used to establish connections between browsers and other nodes."
 weight: 110
 aliases:
     - "/concepts/transports/webrtc"